PureStorage-OpenConnect/openmetrics-exporters/README.md

 # OpenMetrics Exporters

-Pure Storage provide OpenMtrics EXporters for both the FlashArray and FlashBlade.
+Pure Storage provide OpenMtrics Exporters for both the FlashArray and FlashBlade.

 Installation and configuration details are provided in the following repositories: